ShogunPanda-archive/cummar/README.md

 `./bin/cummar`

-and then continue in your browser.
+and then continue in your browser opening `http://localhost:7781`.

 ## Contributing to cummar